Find Affordable College Courses

 Check out the homeland security graduate certificate programs at these schools if you want to attend one of the most popular in Texas.

-Our analysis found Texas A&M University - College Station to be the most popular school for homeland security students who want to pursue a graduate certificate in Texas.
-Located in the city of College Station, Texas A&M College Station is a public college with a very large student population.
+Our 2023 rankings named Texas A&M University - College Station the most popular school in Texas for homeland security students working on their graduate certificate.
+Located in the medium-sized city of College Station, Texas A&M College Station is a public college with a very large student population.

 Women make up 38% of the homeland security majors at the school.

-The in-demand graduate certificate programs at The University of Texas at San Antonio helped the school earn the #2 place on this year’s ranking of the most popular homeland security schools in Texas.
-UTSA is a fairly large public school located in the city of San Antonio.
+A rank of #2 on this year’s list means The University of Texas at San Antonio is a great place for homeland security students working on their graduate certificate.
+UTSA is a very large public school located in the large city of San Antonio.

 About 36% of the students majoring in homeland security at the school are women while 64% are male.